-The process known as Realtek Card Reader Icon Tool or Realtek Card Reader Patch Tool belongs to software Realtek PCIE Card Reader or Realtek USB (version 2.0 Card Reader) or IconMan_R or Visual C++ Redistributables or Realtek USB Card Reader by Realsil Microelectronics (www.realsil.com.cn).
+The process known as Realtek Card Reader Icon Tool or Realtek Card Reader Patch Tool belongs to software Realtek PCIE Card Reader or Realtek USB (version 2.0 Card Reader) or IconMan_R or Drive Letter Recognition Software or Visual C++ Redistributables or Realtek USB Card Reader by Realsil Microelectronics (www.realsil.com.cn).

 Description: RIconMan.exe is not essential for Windows and will often cause problems.
 RIconMan.exe is located in a subfolder of "C:\Program Files".